LakshmiKalaKadali/Build-and-Install/LiteRT_Build_Install.md

 It's organized hierarchically:

-**Mobile:** Deals with building for mobile platforms.
+**Mobile:** Deals with building for mobile platforms, covering topics such as compilation, linking, and packaging

 *iOS:* Supports pre-built CocoaPods (stable or nightly), local builds using Xcode, or Bazel for framework builds (with dynamic, static, or selective linking).

-*Android:* Offers nightly snapshots, local builds, Docker builds, or manual builds using Bazel.**ARM Boards (Edge):** Focuses on building for ARM-based devices (e.g., Raspberry Pi, Coral).
+*Android:* Offers nightly snapshots, local builds, Docker builds, or manual builds using Bazel.

+**ARM Boards (Edge):** Focuses on building for ARM-based devices (e.g., Raspberry Pi, Coral).
 Employs cross-compilation techniques (using CMake or Bazel) to build on a different architecture than the target device.
 Targets include AArch64, ARMv7 with NEON, and Raspberry Pi Zero (ARMv6).

 ****LiteRT Build-and-Install Mindmap:****